Business Cycles - The Classical Theory

 On the other hand, demand can fluctuate.
 However, it was thought that prices would adjust until the market clears.
 That is, changes in demand will only affect the level of prices, and not the overall production of the economy.

-In the chart, the x-axis is the amount of product, the y axis is the price level.
+In the chart, the x-axis is the amount of national product produced (same as national income), the y axis is the price level.
 The supply curve is a vertical line.
 The demand curve is a slanted line.
-Changes in the demand (represented by moving the slider) will move the demand curve, but will only move the equilibrium point to a new price level, with the same amount of product.
+Changes in the demand (represented by moving the slider) will move the demand curve, but will only move the equilibrium point to a new price level, with the same amount of production.